ziapeltagames/game-changer/v01/README.md

 # Observable State

-* 5 resource pools containing 3 six sided dice each
-   * Each pool has a different types of resource: mana, timber, ore, luxury, and food
-* 4 locations
-   * Each location has a resource type
-   * Each location can hold up to 3 dice of the listed type
-* 2 achievements
-   * Each achievement has a resource type and a number from 1-12
-* 2 characters

-## observation_space

-The observable state is encoded for the model as a list of 68 integers.
+The observation_space is encoded for the model as a list of 61 integers.

-* 5 resource pools, each of a different type, with up to 5 dice
+* 5 Resource Pools
    * Encoded as 6 integers
+   * May hold up to 5 resource dice
    * Empty dice slots are encoded with 0
+   * The first value is the resource pool type
    * [<Resource.ENUM>, die.value, die.value, die.value, die.value, die.value] X 5
-* 2 achievements
+* 1 Achievement
    * Encoded as 3 integers
-   * All achievements are for getting a total number of resources
+   * All achievements are for getting a total number of resource dice onto a location
-   * [<AchievementType.ENUM>, <Resource.ENUM>, sum] X 2
+   * [<AchievementType.ENUM>, <Resource.ENUM>, sum] X 1
 * 4 Locations, each of a resource type
-   * Encoded as 8 integers
+   * Encoded as 7 integers
-   * Up to 2 characters may be at a location, represented by 1
+   * A character may be at a location, represented by 0 or 1
-   * [<Resource.ENUM>,  die.value, die.value, die.value, die.value, die.value, <Character.ID>, <Character.ID>] X 4
+   * [<Resource.ENUM>, die.value, die.value, die.value, die.value, die.value, <Character.ID>] X 4

 ## Enumerations